+Introduction.
+Population.
+Urban Pull.
+Economic Activity.
+Mobility.
+Energy Choices.
+Connected World.
+AI.
+Biology.
+Planetary Limits.
+Global Warming.
+Social Change.
+Conclusion.
 Images of 2040.
 WhitepaperHandler.
 Sikkim says it will become first state to roll out Universal Basic Income.
 Apple and China’s problems show that today’s titans may not rule the world tomorrow.
 Our mental geography is bounded by what has gone before.

 What has happened in the recently remembered past is most likely to continue.
 Inflection points, when trends decisively change, are more infrequent than the many instances when things go on as they have done.
 Two of today’s trends seem unstoppable.
 China’s astounding growth will continue, so the story runs, underwriting its arrival as the second economic superpower.
 To get a share in that China action, underpinning the entire growth of Asia, is one of the prime economic arguments for Brexit.
 Chief economist of Bank of England admits errors in Brexit forecasting.

 Who now owns Nepal’s forests?
 Some forestry experts believe not enough was done to train local communities in the scientific management of trees to prevent degradation and fires, and picking suitable tree species.

 “We focused solely on preservation, and as a result forest coverage increased without contributing to the economy,” says Krishna Acharya, joint secretary at the Ministry of Forests and Environment.
 “Our next step should be to see how natural resources can yield economic benefit for local communities.”
-A populist surge in the May 2019 elections could change the face of the EU forever.
-Historian Niall Ferguson on the roots of today's political polarization.
+However, environmentalists argue that nature should be protected for its own sake, and to look for narrow economic returns from conservation is myopic.

 The Kofan people of Sinangoe, in the Ecuadorian Amazon, won a landmark legal battle to protect the headwaters of the Aguarico River, nullifying 52 mining concessions and freeing up more than 32,000 hectares of primary rainforest.
 Amazon Frontlines 2.
 Following China’s ban on ivory last year, 90% of Chinese support it, ivory demand has dropped by almost half, and poaching rates are falling in places like Kenya.
 Britain’s long-falling death rate has levelled out.
 A blip or something more? - Mortality tale.
 Are We on the Verge of a New Golden Age?
 History doesn’t exactly repeat itself, but it does run in cycles.